-The purpose of the Service Delivery and Budget Implementation Plan (SDBIP) for 2023/2024 financial year was to present a one-year detailed implementation/operations plan of functions, which uThukela district municipality is responsible to implement and, which gives effect to the implementation of the Integrated Development Plan (IDP) and the budget for the 2023/2024 financial year.
-The 2024/2025 SDBIP was approved 28 days after the approval of the municipal budget and is attached as annexure.
+The purpose of the Service Delivery and Budget Implementation Plan (SDBIP) for 2024/2025 financial year was to present a one-year detailed implementation/operations plan of functions, which uThukela district municipality is responsible to implement and, which gives effect to the implementation of the Integrated Development Plan (IDP) and the budget for the 2024/2025 financial year.
+The 2024/2025 SDBIP was approved 28 days after the approval of the municipal budget.
+The very same approach shall apply even in the 2025/2026 SDBIP.
+The draft SDBIP for 2025/2026 is attached to this document as an annexure.